iann0036/tf-cfn-provider/docs/providers/google/ComputeRegionInstanceGroupManager.md

 `MinReadySec` - (Optional), Minimum number of seconds to wait for after a newly created instance becomes available.
 This value must be from range [0, 3600] - - -.

+`Name` - (Required) The name of the port.

 `Port` - (Required) The port number. - - -.

+### AutoHealingPolicies Properties

+`HealthCheck` - (Required) The health check resource that signals autohealing.

+`InitialDelaySec` - (Required) The number of seconds that the managed instance group waits before it applies autohealing policies to new instances or recently recreated instances.
+Between 0 and 3600.

+### Version Properties

+`Name` - (Required) - Version name.

+`InstanceTemplate` - (Required) - The full URL to an instance template from which all new instances of this version will be created.

+`TargetSize` - (Optional) - The number of instances calculated as a fixed number or a percentage depending on the settings.
+Structure is documented below.

+### TargetSize Properties

+`Fixed` - (Optional), The number of instances which are managed for this version.
+Conflicts with `Percent`.

+`Percent` - (Optional), The number of instances (calculated as percentage) which are managed for this version.
+Conflicts with `Fixed`.
+Note that when using `Percent`, rounding will be in favor of explicitly set `TargetSize` values; a managed instance group with 2 instances and 2 `Version`s, one of which has a `target_size.percent` of `60` will create 2 instances of that `Version`.

 ## Return Values